fonoster/routr-walkthrough-tutorial/tutorial.md

 Next, you will install the command-line tool.

-## Installing the Command-Line tool
+## Installing the Command-Line Tool

 The command-line tool will allow you to control and monitor the Routr instance.
-The command-line tool `rctl` ships as a separate component.
-Please open an additional cloud shell and install command-line.
+Please open an additional cloud shell and install the command-line.

 <walkthrough-open-cloud-shell-button open-cloud-shell/>